After big jump, Bears look to KO defending champion Eagles

 Foles was particularly good the past three games with Wentz sidelined by a back injury.
 He tied Philip Rivers’ NFL record in last week’s win over Washington by completing 25 consecutive passes.
 He will start this one after leaving with a chest injury against the Redskins.

 Alshon Jeffery will play in Chicago for the first time since the star receiver left the Bears after five seasons to sign with Philadelphia in 2017.
-Chicago’s Trey Burton will try to beat the Eagles this time after throwing a touchdown to Foles on a trick play — “Philly Special” — in the Super Bowl victory over New England.
+Chicago’s Trey Burton is questionable with a groin injury, but if he plays, he’ll try to beat the Eagles this time around after throwing a touchdown to Foles on a trick play — “Philly Special” — in the Super Bowl victory over New England.

 There will be Long brothers — Chicago guard Kyle and Philadelphia defensive end Chris — on opposing teams.